Geology of the Steenkampskraal Monazite Deposit (SMD)

 Possible Future Work on the Steenkampskraal Mining and Prospecting Right Areas

 - Drilling – Down-dip extension on the Mining Right.

 - A soil-orientation study for possible soil geochemical sampling.
 This is a study done to test various methods and depths where geochemical sampling of the regolith can indicate subsurface mineralisation.
-It is a relatively inexpensive method used in areas of thick soil cover as in valleys where radiometrics are unable to detect would have been unable to detect mineralisation below a depth of ~20cm.
+It is a relatively inexpensive method used in areas of thick soil cover as in valleys where radiometrics are unable to detect mineralisation below a depth of ~20cm.

 - A gravity geophysical method was used to identify extensions to the current orebody on the Mining Right and to explore anomalous areas on the Prospecting Right.

 - Soil sampling/drilling – north-eastern extension due to N-S trending normal faulting.